PanagiotaTr/AueBNB/README.md

     - masterCFG.txt
     - reducerCFG.txt
     - workerCFG.txt

 >  **Note:** The backend can be run in two modes:
-    > - **Single-computer Mode** All modules (Master, Reducer, Worker) run on the same computer.
-In this you must use `localhost` in each host.
+> - **Single-computer Mode:** All modules (Master, Reducer, Worker) run on the same computer.
+In this case, you must use `localhost` in each host.
 > - **Distributed Mode:** The application can be run across multiple computers, where each module (Master, Reducer, Worker) runs on a different machine.
 In this case, you need to configure the IP addresses of each machine in the respective configuration files.

 3. **(Single-computer Mode)**: Use localhost as the host in each host field